 Recovering Brain Health

 Recent developments and discoveries in the area of neuroscience have shown that regular brain fitness training can provide considerable benefits to people of all ages who have experienced cognitive decline due to disease, trauma or chemotherapy.
-Read about how people with Alzheimer's, ADHD, Dementia, MS, Parkinson's and chemo fog can use CogniFit to improve their cognitive health.
+CogniFit offers a scientifically validated and online brain training software designed to train 20+ core cognitive skills that we use daily and may be impaired by brain health related conditions such as Alzheimer's, ADHD, Dementia, MS, Parkinson's, and chemo fog.

 ADHD & ADD